sul-dlss-labs/OCFL-Tools/README.md

 # If you just want to do a complete check of a suspected OCFL object root, do:
 validate = OcflTools::OcflValidator.new(object_root_dir)
-puts validate.validate_ocfl_object_root # Will do structure, inventory and manifest checksum checks.
+puts validate.validate_ocfl_object_root.results # Will do structure, inventory and manifest checksum checks.

 # If you'd like to use values in the fixity block instead of the manifest checksums, do:
 puts validate.validate_ocfl_object_root(digest: 'sha1').results